 Pro tip: Scenario two is highly preferable to scenario one

 With all the right pieces in their places, you’re now at a point where you’re able to take action on this data.
-This is where SA360 comes in, and where we’ll pick up on in our next installment in this series.
-Stay tuned!
+This is where SA360 comes in, and where we’ll pick up on in Part 2 of this series.

 In the meantime, if you want to begin working on a new conversion segmentation strategy to get the most of your search efforts, we’d be happy to provide a free consultation.
 Contact us today!